Leafwing-Studios/meta-ddd/docs/project-docs/guidebook/metadata.md

 - Often, when writing out uncertainties, they have a few obvious paths forward to investigate.
 How should these paths be documented?
 (In uncertainties in parenthesis, on the proposal's stub)
 - Should uncertainties have UUIDs for reference in external systems (and in proposals)?
 How would we go about this scalably?
 - How do we ensure visibility for inherited properties?
+- Do tolerances contain the tolerances and assumptions of this system, or do they contain the stuff that the system gets for "free" from outside?
+Should we have both of these?
+- Should there be an explicit "goals" section of the metadata?